OilSlick/soil_sensor_socr/README.md

 Without an account with Adafruit, you will have to manually refresh the page to see the very latest data.
 But visitors without accounts can still see a snapshot of the most recent (and all historic) data.

-As of March 20, 2020, the data is live.
-However, the moisture sensors need some attention.
-They are not reporting good data.

 ### Hardware To-Do
 * [x] Complete Perma-Proto board
 * [ ] Connect Adafruit TPL5110 Low Power Timer Breakout (may opt not to...)